-Case background and updates for the trial of Cameron John Brown for the murder of Lauren Sarene Key.
+Case background and updates for the trials of Cameron John Brown for the murder of Lauren Sarene Key.

 Hopefully, this is the year that justice will come.